 - Support rare and mainstream input formats, 420+ output options

-- The support of hardware acceleration make the cutting process 47X faster than real-time play
+- Hardware acceleration makes the cutting process 47X faster than real-time play

 Step 2.
 Drag the green knob to set the beginning and the ending of the wanted video section.
 Click the orange scissor icon to cut the clip.
 Hit the Done button to finish the cutting.